 Rest and sleep in the Nursery

 The Nursery has three cots rooms and ten cots that can be utilised throughout the day.
-The Nursery has eight babies each day and each baby has a designated cot this allows each child to feel safe and secure with a sense of belonging.
+The Nursery caters for eight babies each day and each has a designated cot.
+This encourages each child to feel safe and secure with a sense of belonging.
 Each child’s individual sleep pattern is followed based on our intimate knowledge of the child’s routines, feedback from family and personal observations.

 Through sensitive caring we are able to have soothing and calming rest and sleep times for the babies.
 Sheets are supplied and washed on a daily basis.
 Families are asked to provide bedding appropriate for the weather and in accordance with the SIDS and Kids recommendations for safe sleeping.
 Sleeping bags are often used for the children in the Nursery as it helps to provide an extra sense of security and comfort.
-Sleeping children are checked on by Educators in 15 minute intervals.
+Sleeping children are checked by educators every 15minutes which is recorded on our app. for parents to view.
 All educators in the under two years age groups have undertaken our Sleep Smart and Nourish Baby program and this program is also offered to families free of charge.